 How to declare Return Types for Functions in TypeScript

-This tutorial explains multiple ways to return multiple values in Typescript functions.
+This tutorial explains various methods to return multiple values in TypeScript functions.

 Here is an example.